 Everyone needs a bag for the unexpected night out.
 This bivy is perfect for keeping in a car or a day trip bag if you live somewhere that the weather can turn in an instant, even a short hike of a few miles means you should be prepared.
 These bivies are affordable enough to give to everyone on your list.

 Gerber Gator Ax

 I am a huge fan of the Gerber family of axes and hatchets.
 We have a hatchet with a knife that we bought over a decade ago and have used for a ton of different projects.
 The serrated saw that fits in the handle of this ax is pretty amazing.
 The husband is definitely getting one of these for Christmas.

 There is nothing worse than a tool that breaks when you need it most.
 A lot of folding spades don’t hold up to the job over time.
 The folks at Gerber have once again created a quality product at an affordable price.
 This is quite possibly the only folding spade you will ever need to buy.

 I remember when a cheap GPS was $400.
 It was only about 14 years ago.
 Now you can get a quality garmin GPS for under $100.
 GPS doesn’t take many batteries and they are just nice to have.

 While a good waterproof map can get you out of a situation, if you have a GPS you are going to be better off.
 Many people are more comfortable navigating using them thanks to every cell phone having the technology built in.

 While you could give this 10 pack to just one person or you could put a few in a gift basket or as stocking stuffers.
-At under $1 each these are something every prepper should have a few of.
+At under a buck or two each these are something every prepper should have a few of.